KrisKasprzak/EBYTE/README.md

 Usage of this library consumes around 970 bytes.

 You only really need this library to program these EBYTE units.
-For reading data structures, you can call readBytes directly on the EBYTE Serial object

-ESerial.readBytes((uint8_t*)& MyData, (uint8_t) sizeof(MyData));
+For reading data structures, you can call readBytes directly on the EBYTE Serial object ESerial.readBytes((uint8_t*)& MyData, (uint8_t) sizeof(MyData));

-for writing data structures you can call write directly on the EBYTE Serial object
+For writing data structures you can call write directly on the EBYTE Serial object ESerial.write((uint8_t*) &MyData, (uint8_t) sizeof(MyData) );

-ESerial.write((uint8_t*) &Data, PacketSize );

 <b> EBYTE Model numbers (only a partial list shown)</b>